-The existence of spikes in the hazard function every 12, 24, 36 ... months can be explained by the coexistence of different Taylor agents with contracts of those durations or by the annual

-Calvo model of Álvarez et al. (2005), but not with the rest of models considered in table 1.
+The existence of spikes in the hazard function every 12, 24, 36 ... months can be explained by the coexistence of different price setters à la Taylor with contracts of those durations or by the annual Calvo model of Álvarez et al. (2005), but not with the rest of models considered in Table 1.
 Note that the presence of these spikes is a reflection of the seasonality that is present in every quantitative micro data study [See e.g. Sabbatini et al. (2007) for the evidence in euro area countries].
+Seasonality is consistent with time dependent models, but it could also reflect seasonality of cost or demand shocks.
+Interestingly, Heckel et al. (2008) find that hazard rates for wages - a major component of the costs of firms-also show seasonal spikes.
+These spikes could also arise in models where there are costs to acquiring information.
+If demand volatility is seasonal, firms will find it desirable to acquire information and adjust prices in month where demand is particularly uncertain.

-To account for the three stylised facts on hazard rates, Álvarez et al. (2005) propose a parsimonious model made up of several Calvo agents and an annual Calvo agent.
-As can be seen in the left panel of figure 3, this provides a very accurate representation of individual data.
-Another possibility, as in Carvalho (2006) would be to consider that economies are made up of numerous sectors and that each of them follows a different Calvo pricing rule.
+To account for the three stylised facts on hazard rates, Álvarez et al. (2005) propose a parsimonious model made up of several Calvo14 agents and an annual Calvo agent.
+As can be seen in the left panel of Figure 3, this provides a very accurate representation of individual data.
+Another possibility, as in Carvalho (2006), would be to consider that economies are made up of numerous sectors and that each of them follows a different Calvo pricing rule.
 This could be seen as producing a more accurate representation of the data.
-However, the results in the right panel of figure 3 point to some problems of this alternative hypothesis.
+However, the results in the right panel of Figure 3 point to some problems of this alternative hypothesis.
 Indeed, the aggregation of Calvo price setters misses some features of the hazard function of price changes.
-First, even considering a high number of sectors, within sector heterogeneity is likely to be present.
+First, even considering a high number of sectors, within sector heterogeneity in terms of price changes is likely to be present.
 In general, there will be some price setters who are more flexible than the average of the most flexible group and others that follow stickier pricing policies than the average of the stickiest group.
 Second, by construction, the hazard of the aggregate does not show annual spikes that are present in the data.